All India Institute of Medical Sciences, Patna: Hospital

 AIIMS Patna hospital comprises OPD block, IPD block, Trauma and Emergency block and a separate AYUSH and PMR building having state of art infrastructure.
-As of 2023, AIIMS Patna has 820 beds, 28 functional modular operating theatres, 12 functional super speciality and 18 functional speciality.
+As of 2023, AIIMS Patna has 1331 beds, 28 functional modular operating theatres, 12 functional super speciality and 18 functional speciality.
 AIIMS Patna has a 30,000-kilo litre capacity oxygen tank installed at its premises.

 Academics

 AIIMS Patna started its operations on 25 September 2012.
 AIIMS New Delhi, has been mentoring the two new AIIMS in Patna and Bhubaneswar, PGI Chandigarh has been mentoring AIIMS coming up in Rishikesh and Jodhpur, while JIPMER Puducherry has been overseeing the AIIMS in Bhopal and Raipur.

-Medical college comprises various pre-clinical, para-clinical and clinical department.
-Each department has their own seminar rooms and well equipped labs.
-There are four lecture theatres in the college building, all of them are equipped with centralised air conditioning, projectors and many other facilities.
-It also comprises e-class rooms for conduct of various seminars.
+Medical college comprises various pre-clinical, para-clinical and clinical departments.
+Each department has its own seminar rooms and well-equipped labs.
+There are four lecture theatres in the college building, all of them are equipped with centralised air conditioning, projectors, and many other facilities.
+It also comprises e-class rooms for conducting various seminars.

-Class of 2012 batch started in AIIMS Patna on 25 September 2012 with 50 medical students being admitted in AIIMS Patna.
-To start with, AIIMS Patna imparted training in four subjects to the 1st MBBS students– anatomy, physiology, biochemistry and community medicine.
+The batch of 2012 started at AIIMS Patna on 25 September 2012, with 50 medical students admitted to the institute.
+To start with, AIIMS Patna imparted training in four subjects to the first MBBS students– anatomy, physiology, biochemistry, and community medicine.

 17 super speciality areas including cardiology, cardiothoracic vascular surgery, neurology, neurosurgery, psychiatry, gastroenterology, nephrology (with dialysis), endocrinology and nuclear medicine have already been set up under the Pradhan Mantri Swasthya Suraksha Yojana in AIIMS Patna.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked it 26th among Medical colleges in India and 99th overall in 2024.
+It is ranked 20th as per India Today 2024 Medical rankings.